php-dev-br/laravel-doc-pt-br/queries.md

 #### `selectRaw`

-The `selectRaw` method can be used in place of `addSelect(DB::raw(...))`.
+The `selectRaw` method can be used in place of `select(DB::raw(...))`.
 This method accepts an optional array of bindings as its second argument:

     $orders = DB::table('orders')
                     ->selectRaw('price * ? as price_with_tax', [1.0825])